DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 * decline any offers
 * withdraw your application

-You can apply again to one course at a time as many times as you like.
+You can apply again as many times as you like.

+Each time you submit an application you can apply for up to 3 courses.

 [Chat online for help applying again](<%= t('get_into_teaching.url_online_chat') %>).